10-2-pursuit/Fullstack-team-sprint/README.md

 # Fullstack-team-sprint
-# Frontend Takehome Coding Challenge

 Create a Community Event Space Booking App client that interacts with a RESTful API using React.

-## Prerequisites

-- Knowledge of Javascript/Typescript and React

-## Getting Started

-1. **Create a Database.**
-   - Any type of database is acceptable.
-2. **Create a Backend API Service App.**
-   - Use any programming language.
-   - Complete your API service application according to the technical requirements below.
-3. **Create a New React App.**
-   - You can use `create-react-app`.
-   - Complete your client application according to the technical requirements below.

 ## Technical Requirements

 Create an Event Space Booking application where users can:

-#### Space Management:

 - View all event spaces
 - Create an event space